-use of escrow companies to facilitate the transactions
+- use of escrow companies to facilitate the transactions

-- use of the AZ Association of Realtors® Purchase-Contract in re-sale transactions, which is designed to be fair and neutral between buyer and seller, and to produce timely closings
+- use of the AZ Association of Realtors® Purchase-Contract in re-sale transactions, which is designed to be fair between buyer and seller, and to produce timely closings

 Despite the relative simplicity, dedicated professionals are truly essential because difficulties are likely, to some extent, in every transaction.
 Some of the critical factors are: